Pavements are for people

-• In June 2015 Simon Hoare MP adopted the campaign by proposing a new law in Parliament to enforce a ban in England and Wales.
+• Simon Hoare MP has adopted the campaign by proposing a new law in Parliament to enforce a ban in England and Wales.
 Write to your MP asking them to back the bill.

 Pavement parking is a pain for everyone, but it’s particularly an issue for those with mobility problems, parents with pushchairs and older people, who may fear leaving their homes as they feel unsafe.
 As well as making it difficult for people to use their streets, it can also cause substantial damage to pavements.
 This costs councils tens of thousands of pounds each year to repair.